Envisioning Ecological Alternatives for Backyards

 Native Plant Trust has teamed up with the Woodwell Climate Research Center and a group of scientists across the country to report on groundbreaking research into how American homeowners shape the structure and ecology of yard ecosystems.

-The Yard Futures Project, a collaboration of scientists affiliated with nine institutions, measures how the structure of yards influences different attributes of residential ecosystems—such as plant and insect biodiversity, microclimates, soil carbon, and potential for nitrogen fertilizer runoff—in the metropolitan areas of Baltimore, Boston, Los Angeles, Miami, Minneapolis-St. Paul, and Phoenix.
+The Yard Futures Project, a collaboration of scientists affiliated with nine institutions, measured how the structure of yards influences different attributes of residential ecosystems—such as plant and insect biodiversity, microclimates, soil carbon, and potential for nitrogen fertilizer runoff—in the metropolitan areas of Baltimore, Boston, Los Angeles, Miami, Minneapolis-St. Paul, and Phoenix.

 This blog communicates new findings from this innovative project.
 It features work done by both established researchers and graduate students, who help to create through their work an emerging science of suburban ecology.
 The team publishes most of the research in the technical scientific literature, but now joins with Native Plant Trust to make the findings accessible to everyone—so that the results can be put to use creating yards that work for both people and the environment.

 The editorial lead for the blog is Christopher Neill, Ph.D., Senior Scientist at Woodwell Climate Research Center in Falmouth, MA.
+The synthesis at the end of each post is coproduced by Native Plant Trust and the Yard Futures Project.

-Current Post: Could We Manage Backyards to Increase Biodiversity?
+Download Post #1: Could We Manage Backyards to Increase Biodiversity?

 Who We Are